benjasaldias/Symbolic-Music-Generation/README.md

 The results will be stored in the `VAE/Interpolation/results/1d` folder.

-<h4>4 scales</h4>

-Similar to the previous method, you must run `interpolate_2d.py` in the `VAE/Interpolation` folder.
+For a four scale interpolation, similar to the previous method, you must run `interpolate_2d.py` in the `VAE/Interpolation` folder.
 You will then be asked to input the 4 vectors to interpolate over.
 If you wish for any or all vectors to be random, you must simply input "random" or "" (empty string).

 **EXAMPLE:**
 > python3 interpolate_2d.py